MicrochipTech/AzureDemo_AnyCloud/README.md

 ### Step 4 - Enroll Your Device in the Azure IoT Central Application

 Click on one of the following enrollment procedures: [Group](./IoT_Central_Group_Enrollment.md) or [Individual](./IoT_Central_Individual_Enrollment.md) enrollment method to register your device with the IoT Central application (creating an enrollment group is recommended as a more practical solution vs. registering each device individually).

-[Group enrollment](https://learn.microsoft.com/en-us/azure/iot-dps/concepts-service#enrollment-group) allows you to create a group of allowable devices which each have a leaf certificate derived from a common signer or root certificate so that devices do not need to be pre-enrolled on an individual basis.
+**For Your Education**: [Group enrollment](https://learn.microsoft.com/en-us/azure/iot-dps/concepts-service#enrollment-group) allows you to create a group of allowable devices which each have a leaf certificate derived from a common signer or root certificate so that devices do not need to be pre-enrolled on an individual basis.
 Enrollment groups are used to enroll multiple related devices; [Individual enrollment](https://learn.microsoft.com/en-us/azure/iot-dps/concepts-service#individual-enrollment) is used to enroll a single device.
 Feel free to review both methods and be sure to complete the procedure for your preferred method before proceeding with the next step.

-### Step 5 - Configuring the AzureAnyCloud Script
+### Step 5 - Configuring the Main "AzureAnyCloud" Script

 1. Open the `AzureAnyCloud_<YOURINITIALS>.py` script in a text editor of your choice